CodingSam95/Calculator/README.md

 * [Caddy Server](https://caddyserver.com/) installed on your machine.

 ### Local Installation
-Download the index.html, main.js, global.css, wokrer.js and run.bat.
+Download the index.html, run.bat and all the .css and .js files.
 Use the calculator in your web browser.
 Launch it via "run.bat"

 ## 🛡 License
 This project is for personal use and study purposes.
-The Desmos API is subject to [Desmos Terms of Service](https://www.desmos.com/api-terms).